-Being a proponent of honesty and transparency, it seems illogical that I’ve never made an effort to attach a name to this blog.
+Being a proponent of honesty and transparency, it seems illogical that I’ve never made an effort to attach a name or identifying information to this blog.

 Alas, I’ve done none of the above, though I once did get a rental car up to 131 mph on a rain-slicked German Autobahn just outside Frankfurt.

-The reasons for my self-imposed obscurity are many-fold: First, when I began this blog in 2008, I worked for an advertising agency and didn’t want to take a chance at scaring away lily-livered clients who might be offended at something I’d written.
+The reasons for my self-imposed obscurity are many-fold: First, when I began this blog in 2008, I worked for an advertising agency and didn’t want to risk the chance that a client or potential client might take out their angst about something I had written on my boss.
 That was my decision, not the company’s, which never knew about the blog.

 More importantly, though, my goal has been first and foremost to write this blog as though I were the only one reading it.
 The Cotton Boll Conspiracy exists simply because it’s something I enjoy doing.
-Its topics are ones I enjoy, find interesting or believe to be of significance to someone somewhere.
-I never saw a need to attach my name to something that I was essentially writing for my own enjoyment.
+Its topics are ones I enjoy, find interesting or believe to be of significance.
+I never saw a need to attach my name to something that I was essentially writing for my own sake.

 Of course, in the long run, as Keynes said, we’re all dead, so what I blather on about here won’t amount to a hill of beans.
 Still, it gives me a place to elaborate on those things that catch my attention, stick in my craw or simply amuse me.